benc-uk/blog/_posts/2019-06-30-getting-on-the-go-kart.md

 ```
 go mod init mymodule
 ```
-If you don't provide a name you will get a baffling error: `go: cannot determine module path for source directory` which is both unhelpful and misleading.
+If you don't provide a name you will get a baffling error: `go: cannot determine module path for source directory` which is pretty unhelpful.

-You might be thinking *"But I'm just writing hello world here, I'm not creating anything like a module"* just ignore the terminology and create a module for your tiny hello world test app anyhow.
-If your project is in a git repo, which has remote pointing at Github, you can simply run `go mod init` without a name, and it will magically use the origin URL as the module name e.g. `github.com/benc-uk/myproj`.
+You might be thinking *"But I'm just writing hello world here, I'm not creating anything like a module"* just ignore the terminology and create a module for your tiny hello world test app anyhow, you can simply invent a name.

 This `init` command will result in a `go.mod` file being created in the root of your project.
 This file is a little like project.json in Node, or .csproj in .NET Core, or even requirements.txt in Python